WALTER-GROUP/hackathon-sustainable-logistics/README.md

 The goal is to **observe, iterate and improve**.

-We have two sets of rules:
+We have **a set of efficiency rules** at work:

-- **Efficiency rules** - in effect from the start of the competition
-- **Sustainability rules** - come in effect in the second half of the Hackathon

-## Efficiency Rules

- These rules are in effect since the start of the game.

 - Your **truck gets money for delivering** cargo.
-Prices are market-driven.
 Certain cargo types tend to have better margins out-of-the-box.
+- Cargo delivery prices are market-driven.
+If a cargo isn't picked up, price for its delivery will increase over the time.
-- You spend money on gas (fuel consumption uses COPERT formula for a loaded/empty truck and diesel price of `2.023`)
+- You spend money on gas (fuel consumption uses COPERT formula for a loaded/empty truck and diesel price of `1.9l`)
 - **Every week, you pay fixed operational costs**.
 So standing idle and doing nothing is a loosing strategy.
 You need to hustle to keep.
 - If your balance is negative at the end of the week, the truck is bankrupt until the end of the simulation run.
 - Weekly revenue is taxed progressively.

-## Sustainability Rules

-These rules come into effect for the second part of the hackathon.

-- **CO2 emissions** (computed via COPER) have an additional associated cost (CO2 offset cost)
+- **CO2 emissions** (computed via COPERT) have an additional associated cost (CO2 offset cost)
-- **Truck drivers get fatigued** over the time.
-Fatigue accumulates and increases the chance of road incidents.
-Incidents cause delay and trigger an immediate rest.
-Full 8-hour sleep is needed to eliminate fatigue.
-- **Locations have working hours**.
-If a truck arrives at a location outside of its working hours, it has to wait.

 ## Trucks